 - An important reminder to anyone that chooses to share, PAA is a recovery based group.
 Please focus part of share on your recovery.The secretary or leader will interrupt you and redirect your share if needed.
 This is done in order to keep this space safe for all members.

 Please refrain from crosstalk.
 This is defined as commenting on someone else’s share.
 We intentionally refrain from sharing or giving advice on another’s share.
 If you are moved by someone else’s share, feel free to contact them in the chat.
 Not everyone will want to chat or connect one on one.
 If you have any questions about the meeting or PA-A, the zoom link is open 10 minutes before the meeting and 10 minutes after the meeting.
 Please come early or stay late for some fellowship.

-- AT 930am the leader says………..It now time to read a description of the daily inventory questions of PA-A usually taken at the end of the day & then return to open sharing.
+- AT 930am the leader says………..It now time to read some of the daily inventory questions of PA-A usually taken at the end of the day & then we will return to open sharing.
 A link will be posted in the chat by the secretary.